Retirement Made Easy: Risk Management Strategies

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

 Gone are the days when a good retirement strategy involved nothing more than a simple savings account.
-If you are to have enough money to retire comfortably – and experts say that you will need 70–80% of your pre-retirement earnings each year to do so – then you need to start early, save as much as you can, and take a little risk.
+If you are to have enough money to retire comfortably, and experts say that you will need 70–80% of your pre-retirement earnings each year to do so, then you need to start early, save as much as you can, and take a little risk.

 Investing your hard-earned money may feel terrifying.
 There is always the chance that the market could perform poorly, and you could lose money.
 On the upside, though, the opposite is also true.
 To reduce the risk that you assume when you invest for retirement, there are a few strategies that can help.

 When it comes to setting yourself up for success in retirement, diversification is important.
-Diversification can be used to reduce both inflation risk (the risk that inflation could outpace the rate of return on your investments) and business risk (the risk that a company will not earn profits or fail entirely).
+Diversification can be used to reduce both inflation risk, the risk that inflation could outpace the rate of return on your investments, and business risk, the risk that a company will not earn profits or fail entirely.

-Asset Allocation
+How Asset Allocation Reduces Retirement Risk

+Different asset classes inherently have differing levels of risk.
 Stocks are subject to the market and therefore are considered particularly risky.
 CDs are considered safer investments, but they are susceptible to inflation risk.

-Dollar-Cost Averaging
+How Dollar-Cost Averaging Works

-Dollar-cost averaging is a technique used to reduce market risk, but (as with all risk management techniques), it does not guarantee that you will see a return on investments or that you will be protected from loss in declining markets.
+Dollar-cost averaging is a technique used to reduce market risk, but as with all risk management techniques, it does not guarantee that you will see a return on investments or that you will be protected from loss in declining markets.

-Modern Portfolio Theory
+What Is Modern Portfolio Theory?

 Many investment strategies are based on Modern Portfolio Theory, which is a term used to describe a body of knowledge developed in the 1950s that is used by companies that manage funds to create optimal investment portfolios that reduce risk while enhancing returns.

-Essentially, a computer program “runs the numbers” and alerts investment managers as to whether returns are appropriate for a given amount of risk exposure.
-This helps them construct a portfolio that will maximize your returns given a certain level of risk – or minimizes risk for an expected level of returns.
+Essentially, a computer program runs the numbers and alerts investment managers as to whether returns are appropriate for a given amount of risk exposure.
+This helps them construct a portfolio that will maximize your returns given a certain level of risk, or minimizes risk for an expected level of returns.

 However you decide to save for retirement, it’s important to note that you cannot avoid risk completely.
 What strategy or strategies you should use depends on your overall asset level, age and time horizons, and risk tolerance.

-Doing what you can to invest prudently – because there are always going to be daily, monthly, and yearly ups and downs in the market – should help you enjoy your retirement.
 The ideal time to plan for retirement was yesterday, but the next best time is now.